Big Wha Koo / Wha Koo

 Price: $15.00

 Based on the Steely Dan connection (vocalist David Palmer sang with the original 1972-73 line up), I bought a copy of this album when it first came out.
-I can remember playing it in my dorm room, though my roommate was less than thrilled (Rob sorry for the aural abuse I subjected you to).
+I can remember playing it in my dorm room, though my roommate was less than thrilled.
+Rob sorry for the aural abuse I subjected you to, though I still think Thin Lizzy was for your benefit.
 For a long time it was a big favorite and I still have the original filed away (with the rest of their catalog), but I hadn’t played it in years.
 Anyhow, a couple of months I was at a flea market and stumbled across a copy of the band’s “Berkshire” album.
 For a buck I couldn’t resist and after spinning it I was about to go pull the rest of their albums in order to get reacquainted.
 About a week later I was in Chincoteague, Virginia and stumbled across a copy of “Big Wha-Koo” at a used record store for a buck.
 Couldn’t turn it down at that price (along with about 40 other items) …

 Guitarist Danny Douma was the man behind Big Wha-Koo.
 Living in Los Angeles, he started pulling the band together in 1975.
 By the time they signed with ABC 1977, the line-up reflected Douma on lead guitar, former Atlee/Crowfoot and Highway robbery singer/percussionist Don Francisco, keyboard player Richard Kosinski, ex-Steely Dan singer David Palmer, former Crickets guitarist Nick van Maarth, drummer John Mack (aka Claude Pepper) and ex-Chicken Shack and Savoy Brown bassistAndrew Silvester.